Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: acknowledgements

 \section{acknowledgements}

-The authors thank Zhouduming Tu for assistance with the BeAGLE event generator, Mriganka M. Mondal and Kolja Kauder for help with PYTHIA simulation, Fuqiang Wang for an earlier version of Fig.~\ref{fig_baryon}, the STAR Collaboration for information about detector capability, and, Dmitri Kharzeev, Spencer Klein, Volker Koch, Wenliang Li, Krishna Rajagopal, Bjoern Schenke, Chun Shen, Vladimir Skokov, Mark Strikman, Zachary Sweger and Zebo Tang for fruitful discussions.
-Brandenburg is supported in part by the Goldhaber Fellowship.
-This work was funded by the U.S. DOE Office of Science under contract No. DE-sc0012704, DE-FG02-10ER41666, and DE-AC02-98CH10886.
+The authors thank Zhouduming Tu for assistance with the BeAGLE event generator, Mriganka M. Mondal and Kolja Kauder for help with PYTHIA simulation, Fuqiang Wang for an earlier version of Fig.~\ref{fig_baryon}, the STAR Collaboration for information about detector capability, and, Dmitri Kharzeev, Spencer Klein, Volker Koch, Wenliang Li, Krishna Rajagopal, Bj\"orn Schenke, Chun Shen, Vladimir Skokov, Mark Strikman, Zachary Sweger for fruitful discussions.
+Brandenburg's work was supported in part by the Department of Energy early Career award.
+This work was funded by the U.S. DOE Office of Science under contract No. DE-sc0012704, DE-FG02-10ER41666, DE-AC02-98CH10886, and the National Science Foundation under Grant No. 2012947 and 2310021.